 Will It Sell on VarageSale?

 Aside from unsuccessfully listing a few pieces of furniture on Craigslist, I generally haven’t tried to sell things online.
-(Oh, yeah, not including a Shop Thrift Diving page that I started on Facebook with has no action).

 But I was really curious about whether I’d stand a better chance of listing things on VarageSale (“Varage” stands for “virtual garage sale”).